MathiasGarnier/B-Racket/README.md

 > But, of which fucking adventure you speak since earlier ?!
 Hmmm...
 Pretty good question, I must tell you all the story from the begin...

-04/06/1996, an unknown event could have been avoided.
-The flap of a butterfly’s wings in Brazil has set off a tornado in Texas
+04/06/1996, a strange event could have been avoided.
+The flap of a butterfly’s wings in Brazil has set off a tornado in Texas.
+Why did I tell you this ?
+Please wait a moment...
+The Texas' governor emitted a message to all world citizen

 **Aims**: